coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > The XR Fragments does this by collapsing space into a **Word Graph** (the **XRWG**), augmented by Bib(s)Tex.

-Instead of just throwing together all kinds media types into one experience (games), what about the intrinsic connections between them?<br>
+Instead of just throwing together all kinds media types into one experience (games), what about their tagged/semantical relationships?<br>
-Why is HTML adopted less in games outside the browser?
+Perhaps the following question is related: why is HTML adopted less in games outside the browser?
-Through the lens of game-making, ideally metadata must come **with** that text, but not **obfuscate** the text, or **spawning another request** to fetch it.<br>
+Through the lens of constructive lazy game-developers, ideally metadata must come **with** text, but not **obfuscate** the text, or **spawning another request** to fetch it.<br>
 XR Fragments does this by detecting Bib(s)Tex, without introducing a new language or fileformat<br>

 > Why Bib(s)Tex?
 Because its seems to be the lowest common denominator for an human-curated XRWG (extendable by speech/scanner/writing/typing e.g, see [further motivation here](https://github.com/coderofsalvation/hashtagbibs#bibs--bibtex-combo-lowest-common-denominator-for-linking-data))